Equity

 Campaign Overview

-Our region will add hundreds of thousands of jobs in the next five years, and according to an estimate by the Washington Roundtable, 70 percent will require some sort of post-secondary credential — an associate's degree, a bachelor's, a professional certificate.
-Yet, at present only 41 percent of Washington's high-school grads earn such a credential by age 26 — and among young people who are Black, Brown or lower-income, the percentage is even lower.
-With nearly half the under-18 population in Seattle and King County made up of people of color, the implications for economic opportunity and social justice are immense.
+Our region will add hundreds of thousands of jobs in the next five years, and according to an estimate by the Washington Roundtable, 75 percent will require some sort of post-secondary credential — an associate degree, a bachelor's, a professional certificate, or an apprenticeship.
+Yet, at present, only 41 percent of Washington's high-school grads earn such a credential by age 26.
+The implications for social and economic mobility — and community prosperity — are immense.

 Support Students